 The following policy applies to subscribers of our services:

 To register for our services you will have to provide us with personally identifiable information to enable us to provide you with our services.
 The information you provide will be entered into our database.
-If you register as a subscriber, we do not make your personally identifiable information available to anyone unless required by law to do so.
+We will not make your personally identifiable information available to anyone unless required by law to do so.

 Information Collected from email

 When you send us personally identifying information in an e-mail, we use the information you provide only to help us gather the information you might request.
-In an effort to respond to your request, various people within Country Digital may view information you submit.
-Once received, the information to your email is protected in accordance with law, (e.g. the Privacy Act and the Freedom of Information Act).
+In an effort to respond to your request, various people within Databias may view information you submit.
+Once received, the information to your email is protected in accordance with law, (e.g. Protection of Personal Information Act (POPIA), the Privacy Act and the Freedom of Information Act).

 This is information Collected and Stored Automatically